jgoerzen/covid19db/README.md

 - `rtlive` is from [rt.live](https://rt.live).
 Julian dates and YYYY-MM-DD dates are added to the CSV source; no other changes were made.
 - `covidtracking` is from the [COVID Tracking Project data downloads](https://covidtracking.com/data/download).
 Julian dates and Y/M/D dates are added to the CSV source; no other changes were made.
   - The COVID Tracking Project makes a separate US file available, which aggregates data to have one row per day across the entire USA.
 Instead of parsing another file, there is a view `covidtracking_us` that uses the data in `covidtracking` to present the same kind of view.
+- `owid` is from the [Our World in Data COVID-19 dataset](https://ourworldindata.org/coronavirus).
+Julian dates and Y/M/D dates are added to the CSV source.

 # Additional Resources